4.3. Preferences

 Defines where newly created or pasted modules are placed in the network:

-• into the middle of a network: Modules are inserted in the middle of the network space; multiple modules are inserted with a slight offset in position.
+• Into the middle of a network: Modules are inserted in the middle of the network; multiple modules are inserted with a slight offset in position.

-• at current mouse position (Default): Modules are inserted at mouse position; multiple modules are inserted in a cascading manner.
-If the mouse cursor is outside of the network window, the modules are placed into the middle of the network.
+• At current mouse position (Default): Modules are inserted at mouse position; multiple modules are inserted in a cascading manner.
+If the mouse cursor is outside the network's window, the modules are placed into the middle of the network.

 Module Arrangement Spacing